Discovery is everything for tour businesses. Almost none have the schema for it.

 TouristTrip schema must declare duration, itinerary, and tourist type.
 Without these properties, AI systems cannot match a tour to a specific travel request.

-• vPrimary type: TouristAttraction and TouristTrip
+• +Primary type: TouristAttraction and TouristTrip

-• vduration in ISO 8601 format (PT3H)
+• +duration in ISO 8601 format (PT3H)

-• vtouristType and availableLanguage
+• +touristType and availableLanguage

-• vitinerary with structured stops
+• +itinerary with structured stops

-• vEvent schema for scheduled departures
+• +Event schema for scheduled departures

 Plus full Layer 1 stack: robots.txt AI crawlers allowed, llms.txt and llms-full.txt, public discovery checks, and Apple Maps claim.